mimich1984/jekyll-now/index.md

 As a Backend Software Developer I maintain the current acquirer connections, perform upgrades on existing ones to support new features, enhance the existing services.
 I also participate in the platform stability by managing and solving real-time issues.

-I work both by developing/maintaining Delphi and C# code
+I work both by developing/maintaining C#, Delphi and ASP code

 ### Analyst Programmer @ EORTC